vipul-bhardwaj/Capstone-Greatlearning/README.md

 # Capstone-Greatlearning
-This repository contains code for my group's capstone project.
+This repository contains code for my group's capstone project for Pneumonia Detection.